 Email is a core component to many businesses.
 With 124.5 billion business emails being sent and received each day, email doesn’t seem to be in danger of ending.
 However, something that is on the rise are cyberattacks targeted at individual’s emails.
-Phishing, ransomware, and more attacks are occurring on a daily basis.
+Phishing, ransomware, and more attacks are occurring daily.
+74% of businesses have had a successful email attack.
 Are the emails that are coming and going from your business secure?
-In order to keep your email security at a premium, we have outlined the following tips to help you learn to use email safely
+To keep your email security at a premium, we have outlined the following tips to help you learn to use email safely.

 How to Use Email Safely

-Using filters make a lot of things easier to manage and easier to interact with, but since your employees have to stay on top of their company email, having easy to use solutions is important.
-Spam-blocking can go a long way toward reducing the number of unimportant emails each employee sees, and a dedicated antivirus software can keep malware and other nefarious entities off of your network.
+Using filters make a lot of things easier to manage and easier to interact with, but since your employees must stay on top of their company email, having easy to use solutions is important.
+Spam-blocking can go a long way toward reducing the number of unimportant emails each employee sees, and a dedicated antivirus software can keep malware and other nefarious entities off your network.

 Be Smarter with Your Email

 No spam filter or antivirus will do it all.
-In order to achieve the best results with securing your email, users have to be well-versed in the best practices of email management.
+To achieve the best results with securing your email, users must be well-versed in the best practices of email management.
 The most important qualification any person can make when trying to secure their personal email from hackers is to ensure that they know what a phishing email might look like; and to make sure that the business’ network security is up to date.
-Since you cannot protect your business at all times, working with an MSP like Symmetric IT Group can help keep your security up to date and monitored.
+We have many blogs on the topic of Phishing if you want to learn more tactics.
+Since you cannot always protect your business, working with an MSP like Symmetric IT Group can help keep your security up to date and monitored.

 Here are few tips to keep your email secure and use email safely: